ZetsuBouKyo/ZetsuBou/docs/user-notes/searching.md

 ## Normal search

-The HTML input element in the top navigation is the entry point for the text search.
-It supports some special search grammar, e.g. including or excluding field value under specific field name.
+The HTML input element in the top navigation serves as the entry point for text search, supporting specialized search grammar such as including or excluding field values under specific field names.

 ??? note "Field name and field value"